 * A student cannot be given a compassionate “assessed grade” for work they have missed, but can only achieve the standard where there is sufficient valid and authentic evidence from work that relates specifically to the standard.
 If this evidence is not available, the result will be recorded as “absent” or “not submitted”.

 * Students must take every opportunity for assessment as the ‘best’ opportunity.
 Further assessment opportunities are not offered in every standard.
 Students need to be aware of those standards where one further assessment opportunity is offered.
 These will be publicised by the department.

 Students have the right to appeal any internal assessment decision.
 Students should discuss the matter in the first instance with their subject teacher.

 Where there is no resolution with the class teacher, students can appeal to the HOD within 2 school days of the return of the assessment, outlining the reasons for the appeal.
-Such appeals must be lodged on the Assessment Appeals form which can be obtained from the Student Office.
+Such appeals must be lodged on the Assessment Appeals form.

 The HODs shall communicate the result of such an appeal to the student in writing.
 If the student is still not satisfied, the final appeal is to the Deputy Principal (Senior School).